vil/H4X-Tools/readme.md

 >Phone Lookup || Looks up a phone number and returns information about it.

->Ip lookup || Looks up an IP address and returns information about it.
+>Ip Lookup || Looks up an IP address and returns information about it.

 >Ip Scanner || Scans a website for IP addresses.